Autobiographical, Game Development, Game Thoughts, Media Thoughts & Reviews

 Phosphor Hunter – Cuberries

-The phosphors are probably my most well tested slime.
-I really like way the phosphors look, and every opportunity I had to try them with something I did.
-I eventually settled on phosphor hunters because they look so dang cute, and they are one of the few combinations that don’t seem to make hunter more dangerous.
-I had 10, but recently noticed that they have been disappearing and I am now down to 5.
-Not sure how this is happening, but I assume that they are escaping somehow.
+Phosphor Hunter – The phosphors are my most well-tested slime.
+I like the way phosphors look, and I used every opportunity to try them.
+I settled on phosphor hunters because they look so dang cute, and they are one of the few combinations that don’t make hunters more dangerous.
+I had 10, but recently noticed that they have been disappearing and I’m down to 5.
+Not sure how this is happening, but I assume that they’re escaping somehow.

 crystalHoney